suchialex/CINS3002-HW04/instructions.md

 <details>
   <summary>
-    ✅ Define update_employee_name()
+    ✅ Modify update_employee_name()
   </summary>
   The objective is to get an employee ID and call the lookup_function to see if that employee exists in the list, if yes, we use the index returned by the lookup function and update the name which will be at index+1 position.
 This function takes the employee list as parameter and returns the modified employee list back<br>

 In the function body

-  - Clear the existing code (you may leave the print statement)
+  - Clear the existing code after the print and input statements (first two lines of code)
-  - Ask the user to provide the employee ID whose name needs to be updated and store in a variable
-  - call the lookup function using the employee list passed as the parameter and the above variable
+  - call the lookup function using the employee list passed as the parameter and the employee ID obtained from the input statement
   - store the returned values in two variables
   - check if the first variable is True, if yes
     - Ask the user to provide a new first name by calling the validate_first_name() function